upieez/project-1-sei-21/README.md

 - Display a list different donuts in the donut selection
 - Have a function to drag it instead of clicking
 - Animation(?)
+- Do a timer function for the game
+-